ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 ## The Chandy-Lamport Algorithm in a More Detailed Scenario

-Snapshot takes place, in general every process ends up sending out a marker message to every other process.
-So, for a system containing `N` participating processes `N * (N - 1)` marker messages will be sent.
+When a snapshot takes place, every process ends up sending out a marker message to every other process.
+So, for a system containing `N` participating processes, `N * (N - 1)` marker messages will be sent.

+This might seem inefficient as the number of messages rises quadratically with the number of particpating processes, but unfortunately, there is no better approach.

 As stated in the previous lecture notes, the success of the Chandy-Lamport algorithm relies entirely on the truth of the following assumptions:

-1. Eventual message delivery is ***guaranteed***, thus making delivery failure impossible
+1. Eventual message delivery is guaranteed, thus making delivery failure impossible
-1. All channels act as FIFO queues, thus making it impossible for messages to be delivered out of order (I.E. it guarantees that there will never be any FIFO anomalies)
+1. All channels act as FIFO queues, thus eliminating the possibility of messages being delivered out of order
 1. Processes don't crash!
 (The topic of process failure is dealt with in detail in the next lecture)

 ### A Worked Example

-In this example, we have three communicating processes `P1`, `P2` and `P3` in our system, and we need a snapshot.
+In this example, we have three communicating processes `P1`, `P2` and `P3` in our system, and we want to take a snapshot.

 Process `P1` acts as the initiator; so, it follows the above steps:

 * It records its own state as <code>S<sub>1</sub></code>
-* It sends out two marker messages to `P2` and `P3` - but notice that the arrival of this marker message at `P2` is delayed.
+* It sends out two marker messages; one to `P2` and one to `P3` - but notice that the arrival of the marker message at `P2` is delayed.
     This turns out not to be a problem.
 * `P1` starts recording on both its incoming channels <code>C<sub>21</sub></code> and <code>C<sub>31</sub></code>

 ![Chandy-Lamport Example Step 1](./img/L8%20Snapshot%20Ex%201.png)